Ulcerative colitis

 Complications of ulcerative colitis

 As the disease progresses and the ulcerative colitis spreads, some complications can develop.
-Sometimes an acute disease flare-up is also particularly severe and severe.
-Doctors refer to it as „fulminant colitis.“ These complications are possible with ulcerative colitis:
+Sometimes an acute attack of the disease is particularly severe.
+Doctors speak of “fulminant colitis”.
+These complications are possible with ulcerative colitis:

-• Toxic megacolon: This is a severe inflammation of the entire intestinal wall, which causes the intestine to be considerably stretched – the intestine can rupture, which is life-threatening.
-We need to operate immediately.
+• Toxic megacolon: This is a severe inflammation of the entire intestinal wall, which causes the intestine to stretch considerably – the intestine can rupture, which is life-threatening.
+We have to operate immediately.

-• Intestinal bleeding: They may result from the severe inflammation.
+• Intestinal bleeding: They can be caused by severe inflammation.
 In severe cases, surgery is sometimes necessary.

-• Colorectal cancer: People with ulcerative colitis have an increased risk of colorectal cancer, which is why you should have regular cancer screening.
-The most important measure is colonoscopy.
-This allows us to detect and treat precancerous lesions or colorectal cancer in time.
-Discuss with your doctor at what intervals colonoscopy is appropriate.
-Your personal risk of colorectal cancer depends, for example, on how extensive and severe the inflammation is, whether close family members have had colorectal cancer, whether you have already been found to have colorectal cancer precursors, or whether you have other risk factors for colorectal cancer (e.g. chronic inflammation of the bile ducts, primary sclerosing cholangitis).
+• Colorectal cancer: People with ulcerative colitis have an increased risk of colorectal cancer, which is why you should undergo regular cancer screening.
+The most important measure is a colonoscopy.
+This enables us to detect and treat precancerous lesions or bowel cancer in good time.
+Discuss with your doctor at what intervals it makes sense to have a colonoscopy.
+Your personal risk of bowel cancer depends, for example, on how extensive and severe the inflammation is, whether close family members have had bowel cancer, whether you have already been diagnosed with precancerous bowel lesions or whether you have other risk factors for bowel cancer (e.g. chronic inflammation of the bile ducts, primary sclerosing cholangitis).

 Self-help groups